Ikechukwu-Miracle/alx-low_level_programming/0x10-variadic_functions/README.md

 There are a total of 4 mandatory tasks in this project:

 *0. Beauty is variable, ugliness is constant* is a function that adds the parameters passed to it.
+*1. To be is to be the value of a variable* is a function that prints numbers.